Larssies/BracketTheory/README.md

 This project aims to compare the performance of different ways to define functions in JavaScript using `{}` brackets.
 We will measure the execution time of two common function declaration styles: traditional function declarations and arrow functions, to determine which is faster.

  ## How to run?
+_Keep in mind that I am using NodeJS so you need it installed for it to work._

 - go to **`Terminal`**
 - Press **`New Terminal`**
 - Type **`node bracket_logic.js`**